Tbro4/readme-generator/Develop/README.md

   ```

   ## Usage
-  asdf
+  This repo shows the basic functions of my app

   ## License
-  This project is licensed with BSD 3-clause.
+  This project is licensed with MIT.

   ## Contributing
+  Email me(link below) for instructions

   ## Tests
   To run tests, run the following command: